 The contrast between the different sectors' monetary behaviour is vital in understanding the transmission mechanism from money to the economy.
 Econometric work on the personal sector's demand-for-money functions in the UK during this period routinely found it to be stable, in the sense that standard tests on the significance of the relationship between personal sector money and a small number of other variables (including nominal incomes) were successful.
-(13) Similar work on the demand to hold money balances by companies and financial institutions generally failed.
-(14) However, it would be a serious mistake to believe that companies' and financial institutions' monetary behaviour was entirely erratic and unpredictable.
+Similar work on the demand to hold money balances by companies and financial institutions generally failed.
+However, it would be a serious mistake to believe that companies' and financial institutions' monetary behaviour was entirely erratic and unpredictable.

-Ratio of liquid assets to total assets of large UK institutions same at start of 20th century as 25 years earlier In fact, the ratio of "liquid" assets to total assets of life insurance companies and pension funds combined was much the same at the start of the 21st century as it had been in the mid-1970s, even though their assets had climbed more than 50 times.
-(15) (See Chart 1.
+In fact, the ratio of 'liquid' assets to total assets of life insurance companies and pension funds combined was much the same at the start of the twenty-first century as it had been in the mid-1970s, even though their assets had climbed more than 50 times.
+(See Figure 14.1.
 Life insurance companies and pension funds were the two principal types of long-term savings institution in the UK at this period.
-Assets are "liquid" if they can be quickly and cheaply converted into other assets.
+Assets are 'liquid' if they can be quickly and cheaply converted into other assets.
 Bank deposits are an example of a liquid asset, but the institutions might from time to time also hold liquidity in assets such as short-dated Treasury or commercial bills which are not money.)
-Indeed, the long-run stability of the ratios of money and liquidity to the total assets held by the UK institutions in the final three decades of the 20th century is remarkable, given the wider economic turnoil and institutional upheaval of these years.
+Indeed, the long-run stability of the ratios of money and liquidity to the total assets held by the UK institutions in the final three decades of the twentieth century is remarkable, given the wider economic turmoil and institutional upheaval of these years.
 It is reasonable to propose that the stability of the institutions' desired ratio of money to assets may serve the same purpose in a discussion of asset markets as Fisher's stability of persons' desired ratio of money to expenditure in a discussion of goods markets.

-The monetary behaviour of the financial institutions and asset prices: an analytical sketch cf. Keynes' "financial circulation" Given the stability of the money/asset ratios in the leading financial institutions, it is easy to sketch - in a simplified way - a link between financial sector money and asset prices.
+Given the stability of the money/asset ratios in the leading financial institutions, it is easy to sketch - in a simplified way - a link between financial sector money and asset prices.
 As already noted, a crucial feature of Fisher's and Friedman's descriptions of the transmission mechanism was that payments were being made within a closed circuit.
 As a result, if agents had excess money, individuals' attempts to unload their excess balances by increased expenditure would not change the quantity of money.
 Spending and national income adjusted to the quantity of money, not the quantity of money to spending and national income.
 An analogous argument is readily presented in the case of financial institutions in asset markets.